haleyysanchez/BLM_App_tabs/README.md

 ## Acknowledgments

-* Thank you Kode with Klossy for giving us an amazing community and so many opporutnities, including getting to creat a resource app like this!
+* Thank you Kode with Klossy for giving us an amazing community and so many opporutnities, including getting to create a resource app like this!